QUIDD60x/Speech-to-speech/README.md

 ### How to use:

-Firstly You'll need your own ChatGPT API key, and an Azure TTS API key (if you chose that version).
+Firstly You'll need your own ChatGPT API key, and an Azure TTS API key.
 I explain it a bit more in the script, but you can either add it as an enviromental variable or specify it in the marked variable.

 After that, simply install all dependencies and run it in your command line interface.